GdaTyler/The-Walking-Dead-Definitive-Model-Swapping/README.md

 Another problem you may encounter is this:
 You may also notice Lilly doesn't have a Surprise.ptable file like Kenny, you can use her Fear.ptable files instead as they convey similar emotions.
 You can use whatever files you feel are appropriate or closest.

+The same process is followed for swapping the .anm files concerned with emotion.
+Usually they will look like this:

+Examples for Season 1:
+kenny_face_angryA.anm
+sk55_idle_lillyangryA.anm

+Examples for Season3-4
+david_face_moodAngryA.anm

+There are also files that deal with eye direction that you may need to swap.
+Theey may look like this:

+Examples for Season 1:
+clementine_eyes_oneFrameDown_add.anm

+Examples for Season 2:
+wd200GM_eyes_up_add.anm

+Examples for Season 3/4:
+clementine_headEyeGesture_lookUp_add.anm

+You want to find the eye files for the character you want to swap, and only swap the ones that are similar to the filenames above.
+The directions are usually up, down, left, right, upleft, upright, downleft, downright.
+Some characters may not have all the directions, but you don't need to make copies for these.
+Just swap whatever they have.

+Lastly for .anm files you may see blink and squint animations.
+These may look like [character]_face_blink_add.anm or [character]_face_squint_add.anm.
+You should rename these too.

+For this basic Lilly to Kenny swap you don't really need the d3dmesh/d3dtx files that are in the txmesh folders since for Season 1 the game reads from one ttarch2 file for the entire season.
+However for Seasons 2-4 all files are contained within their respective episode files unlike Season 1.
+For the other seasons you will NEED to include the d3dmesh/d3dtx files for the character you want to swap.
+This will be covered in a model swap across episodes tutorial for season 4 later.

+So once you renamed all of lilly's files to kenny, drag all the files within Lilly's folders (the data, anichore folders you made for Lilly) straight into your game's Archives folder.
+It doesn't matter that there are a lot of files, that's perfectly normal.
+The good thing about this method is when you don't want to use the mod anymore you can simply delete these files.
+Be very careful not to accidentally delete any of your original files in the Archives folder if you do so.
+Sorting by date usually makes it so you don't accidentally do that.
+Then try to run the game and test your mod.
+If anything is wrong, you can always look back at the guide and check to see if you forgot to rename something.

+## Season 4 model swap across episodes
+In progress

 ## Rehashed Models
 Some characters reuse the same animations so you can swap them directly without having to worry about swapping their .anm or .ptable files.